technikate/wsa-labs/_posts/sql-injection-lab-1.md

 The following is a solution to the lab titled "Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data".

 Access the lab.
-From the Home page, navigate to one of the shop categories (in this case, Accessories).
+From the Home page, navigate to one of the shop categories.
+(For this solution, the category is Accessories.)

 In Burp Suite, send the request for the Accessories page to Repeater.
 The following is the unmodified HTTP request.